Avaiga/taipy-doc/docs/knowledge_base/demos/churn_classification.md

 # Understanding Churn Classification
-Churn classification, also known as customer churn prediction or customer attrition analysis, is the process of identifying customers who are likely to stop using a product or service and take actions to retain them.
-It involves analyzing historical customer data and using machine learning algorithms to predict which customers are at risk of churning.
+Churn classification, also known to as customer churn prediction or customer attrition analysis, is the procedure of recognizing customers who are probably going to discontinue using a product or service and taking steps to keep them.
+This involves examining past customer information and utilizing machine learning algorithms to forecast which customers may leave.

 Churn classification is essential for businesses because retaining existing customers is often more cost-effective than acquiring new ones.
 By identifying at-risk customers early and